The Sin of Harold Diddlebock: Production

 Because of Hughes' re-editing of the film and re-shooting of some scenes - Sturges said that Hughes "[left] out all the parts I considered the best in the picture, and adding to its end a talking horse" - the film was not ready for re-release until 1950.
 United Artists backed out of their distribution deal with Hughes, so after Hughes bought RKO, he used his new studio to release the film, now cut from 89 to 76 minutes on 28 October 1950.
 The total cost of the film was estimated to be $1,712,959.

 After Howard Hughes re-edited the film, Rudy Vallee's part was almost entirely cut out.
 He did not receive screen credit on the re-released film, Mad Wednesday, nor did Georgia Caine.
 Lloyd's billing was moved from above the title to below, provoking Lloyd to file a $750,000 lawsuit in 1953 against RKO and California Pictures, claiming breach of contract.

 Both versions of the film, as originally released and as altered by Hughes, still exist.
+The original 1947 release of The Sin of Harold Diddlebock is in the public domain in the United States, due to the lapse of the original copyright; however the re-edited 1950 version, Mad Wednesday is still under copyright.
 According to All Movie Guide's Hal Erikson, the shorter version plays better for audiences, while the original is richer in its comic invention and characterizations.